 1 John 3:1 Behold, what manner of love the Father hath bestowed upon us, that we should be called the sons of God: therefore the world knoweth us not, because it knew him not.
 3:2 Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is.
 (See also Revelation 1:13-18)

-So how does having the fear of God replace the fear of men and fear of the things of this world that threaten to cause us harm?
-The key to relinquishing the fear of man is to understand the temporal nature of this world and that whatever man can do to us is only temporary.
+How does having the fear of God replace the fear of men and fear of the things of this world which threaten to cause us harm?
+The key to overcoming the fear of man is to understand the temporal nature of this world and that whatever man can do to us is only temporary.
 But God is the one we are to fear for it is He who has the power over life and death and all of eternity.

 Revelation 1: 18 I am he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death.